hoywan/OSP_backend/README.md

 ### Install GO

-1. Click link of the GO official website <a href="https://go.dev">https://go.dev</a> and download a compatible version based on your OS
+1. Click link of the GO official website <a target="_blank" href="https://go.dev">https://go.dev</a> and download a compatible version based on your OS

 2. Install it

 ### Install MongoDB

-1. Download a community version of MongoDB by following the instructions of <a href="https://www.mongodb.com/try/download/community">https://www.mongodb.com/try/download/community</a>
+1. Download a community version of MongoDB by following the instructions of <a target="_blank" href="https://www.mongodb.com/try/download/community">https://www.mongodb.com/try/download/community</a>
 2. Install the complete version with the MongoDB compass
 3. Click "+" icon